How to connect Batch to Snowflake?

 Batch Data Sync Snowflake Native app

-Batch leverages Snowflake's Native app framework to provide a ready to install Snowflake app that
+Batch leverages Snowflake's Native app framework to provide a ready-to-install Snowflake app that

 allows you to sync your customer data from Snowflake into Batch in no time: